Sasuke (TV series): 1998–2002: serialization

-Despite Higuchi and Inui intending Sasuke to be a one time special event, TBS was flooded with thousands calls and letters asking how they can apply for the series.
-The decision was made to produce a second tournament of Sasuke under a higher budget and air it during the fifth Kinniku Banzuke special in September 1998.
+Despite Higuchi and Inui intending Sasuke to be a one time special event, TBS was flooded with thousands calls and letters asking how they could apply for the series.
+They made the decision to produce a second tournament of Sasuke under a higher budget and air it during the fifth Kinniku Banzuke special in September 1998.
 Sasukes second tournament filmed outdoors at Midoriyama Studios as originally desired, and featured an entirely new aesthetic on the course.
-Due to the high number of clears in the first tournament, the time limit on the 1st Stage was dropped, and the 3rd Stage was fully revamped to feature the now iconic final dismount from a bar.
+Due to the high number of clears in the first tournament, the time limit on the 1st Stage was reduced, and the 3rd Stage was fully revamped to feature the now iconic final dismount from a bar.
 Competitors who were successful in the first tournament or became popular due to their charismatic appearance would receive higher numbers.
 Sasukes second tournament received a staggering 20% increase in viewership from the already high number of viewers it already had, and was able to outcompete traditional sports like baseball, leading to TBS approving an ongoing serialization of tournaments airing every Spring and Fall.

-Additionally, due to extremely high demand from youth, TBS launched the new series Sasuke Junior (Kosasuke) alongside Sasukes second tournament, which featured 100 children between the ages of 8 and 12 competing on a scaled down course.
+Additionally, due to extremely high demand from youth, TBS launched the new series Sasuke Junior the (Kosasuke) alongside Sasukes second tournament, which featured 100 children between the ages of 8 and 12 competing on a scaled down course.
 Unlike Sasuke, the first three stages were completed back-to-back, with the time continuing to run between then.
 The 3rd Stage was replaced with a precision trapeze swing, and the Final Stage featured a pole climb instead of a rope.
 Sasuke Junior aired as 6–10 minute segments at the beginning of Kinniku Banzuke episodes, leading each tournament to be broadcast over 5–8 episodes.

 Sasukes third tournament broadcast in Spring 1999 and featured the debut of the iconic Rolling Log, as well as changing the end of the 1st Stage to a shorter rope climb, which would eventually lead to the short climb at the end of the 1st Stage to become a common course element for the series.